alangibson27/plus-f/site/content/blog/standing-on-the-shoulders-of-giants.md

 The fundamental thing an emulator does is, by definition, copy the behaviour of something else.
 And so it is with +F, which emulates a real ZX Spectrum.
 The catch, sadly, is that I don't have one of those to hand, so without the real thing as a reference, how can I check that +F is working properly?
-The answer lies in the fantastic emulators that others have written.
+The answer lies in the fantastic emulators that others have written.<!--more-->

 I mainly run Linux at home, and over the years I've enjoyed using the [FUSE Emulator](http://fuse-emulator.sourceforge.net/).
 From my time using it, I've developed confidence that it is a faithful emulation of a ZX Spectrum, and at